Aadv1k/Aadv1k/README.md

-Hey, this is Aadvik, I _really_ love writing code! (especially with a good cup of latte ☕).
-I primarily do stuff including, but not limited to the world wide web.
+Hey, this is Aadvik, and I love building stuff, including, but not limited to the world wide web or various other fields in CS.
 I also occasionally write at [aadvik's wicked blog](https://aadv1k.netlify.app/).

 ## Now